AlaskaAirlines/auro/docs/BABEL_SUPPORT.md

 # Babel Support

-The use of modern HTML Web Components and leveraging supporting libraries like Lit-element requires developers employ modern coding techniques.
+The use of modern HTML custom elements and leveraging supporting libraries like LitElement requires developers employ modern coding techniques.
 This is especially crucial with the use of ES6+ JavaScript.
-As a result, older browsers still in use that do not support ES6+ will not  support rendering of HTML Web Components.
+As a result, older browsers still in use that do not support ES6+ will not  support rendering of HTML custom elements.

 To address this, Alaska Airlines developers are encouraged to use Babel to transpile ES6+ code to whatever legacy version of ECMAScript is needed to meet their support matrix.